-One of the reasons behind this being such a famous encounter is due to the list of superstars that have graced it, many known by even haters of the Beautiful Game, such is, or was, their stature.
+One of the reasons behind this being such a famous encounter is due to the list of superstars that have graced it.

 From Barça greats like Ronaldinho, Andrés Iniesta, Rivaldo, Xavi and Lionel Messi, to Alfredo di Stefano, Raúl, Roberto Carlos, David Beckham and Cristiano Ronaldo in Madrid, the list of household names could stretch this article in the way that many of these players could an opposition defence.
-And then there are the controversial few who, at the top of their game, decided to make the switch between teams: looking at you Ronaldo Nazario and Luis Figo!
+And then there are the controversial few who, at the top of their game, decided to make the switch between teams: Ronaldo Nazario and Luis Figo.

-Top notch players and headline-grabbers aside, there is so much more to this classic fixture.
+Top-notch players and headline-grabbers aside, there is so much more to this fixture.

 Barça and Madrid ideological clash

 Although it is more nuanced than is often made out, Madrid represent Spanish nationalism - most notably during the Franco years - while Barcelona fly the flag, literally, for Catalan independence.
 These two huge and rich cities have so many other reasons to be rivals and the football has just been another outlet for the feelings.
 If you really want to know more about this, Sid Lowe has you covered.